 Is there an opportunity to take a break from caring for a foster child?
 Yes.
 All of our licensed families are able to provide “respite care” for foster children in their homes, availability depends on family schedules.
 We also allow an approved adult to provide respite in your home.
 This allows foster parents to take an evening or a weekend off, knowing that their foster child is in good hands.

 Will we see or meet the birth parents of the child placed in our home?
 The situation is different for each child and foster family.
 Many birth parents do have an opportunity to meet foster parents at scheduled visits or meetings.
 Foster families will receive all necessary information prior to these visits and are expected to transport children to and from a visitation site or meeting place.

 Will I receive compensation for my work as a foster parent?
 Yes.
 The rate of reimbursement varies, depending on the child’s individual needs.
 Typically, the reimbursement rate is determined prior to the child being placed in the foster home.
-The referring county caseworker and the LFS staff review the child’s special needs and the payment amount is determined.
+The referring county caseworker and the LFSRM staff review the child’s special needs and the payment amount is determined.

 What support services does Lutheran Family Services provide?
 When a child is placed in foster care through Lutheran Family Services, a case manager is assigned to arrange placement and coordinate all aspects of the child’s case.
 The case manager sees the child regularly, usually in the home.
-LFS staff are available to foster families 24 hours a day, seven days a week for emergency consultation and services.
+LFSRM staff are available to foster families 24 hours a day, seven days a week for emergency consultation and services.